 When we moved into our home, I was so excited to finally have a dishwasher for the first time!
-However that excitement quickly faded as I discovered white film on dishes and glasses as I removed them from the dishwasher.
+However that excitement quickly faded as I discovered the dishwasher leaving white film on the dishes!

-I tried so many different detergents hoping one would work and leave the white film off of the dishes.
+I tried so many different detergents hoping one would work.

-However, every detergent I used left behind a white film and some didn’t even clean my dishes very well.
+However, every detergent I used caused the dishwasher to leave white film on the dishes and some didn’t even clean very well.

 I thought, “What is the use of having a dishwasher if it won’t clean my dishes!”